-Summary supply-side information for the Downtown South Bend market area (covering multifamily rental properties, for-sale condominiums, and for-sale single-family attached properties) is provided in tabular form following the text: Table 3, Summary of Selected Rental Properties, and Table 4, Summary of Selected For-Sale Multi-Family and Single-Family Attached Properties.
+Summary supply-side information for the South Bend market area (covering multi-family rental properties, and for-sale condominiums and for-sale single-family attached and detached properties) is provided in tabular form following the text: Table 3, Summary of Selected Rental Properties; Table 4, Summary of Selected For-Sale Multi-Family and Single-Family Attached Properties; and Table 5, Summary of Selected Single-Family Detached Properties.

-In January 2021, Zimmerman/Volk Associates compiled data from a variety of sources on 12 selected rental properties totalling more than 1,500 apartments located in the Downtown and Northeast Study Areas.
+In January 2021, Zimmerman/Volk Associates compiled data from a variety of sources on 12 selected rental properties totaling more than 1,500 apartments located in in the Downtown and Northeast Study Areas.
 (See Table 3 following the text.)
 Ten of the properties are in the Downtown South Bend Study Area, seven of which have been built or developed since 2013.
 The largest new-construction Downtown property, 300 East LaSalle, has 144 studio to three-bedroom apartments, and is currently leasing units.
 Several of the rental properties provide a range of community amenities, typically fitness centers, clubhouses or residents' lounges, and business centers.

 Redfin's Walk Score has been included with each property listing.
-Although Walk Score measures only distance and metrics such as intersection density and block lengths to grade the walkability of a specific address or neighborhood, it has grown in importance as a value criterion.
+Although Walk Score measures only distance, and metrics such as intersection density and block lengths to grade the walkability of a specific address or neighborhood, it has grown in importance as a value criterion.
 Walk Scores above 90 indicate a "Walker's Paradise," where daily errands do not require a car.
 Walk Scores between 70 and 90 are considered to be very walkable, where most errands can be accomplished on foot, and Walk Scores between 50 and 69 are regarded as somewhat walkable, where some errands can be accomplished on foot.
 Walk Scores below 50 indicate that most or almost all errands require an automobile.